B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

                                 and similar matches based on BSR value) (default: 4).

 .. important::
-	By default, the *AlleleCall* process uses the Prodigal training file included in the schema's directory and it is not necessary to pass a training file to the ``--ptf`` parameter.
+	By default, the *AlleleCall* module uses the Prodigal training file included in the schema's directory and it is not necessary to pass a training file to the ``--ptf`` parameter.

 .. note::